Onoto pens: Brand relaunch

 Since the closure of the original De la Rue factory, there has been a loyal following for Onoto pens among collectors and connoisseurs of fine writing instruments.
 Many original Onoto pens have resold for many times their original price.

-In May 2005 a new company named "The Onoto Pen Company Limited" launched itself at an event held at the London Stock Exchange and attended by the late Sir Brandon Gough, then Chairman of De La Rue plc.
-Based in Norwich, it restarted the brand making the first new Onoto pens for 46 years.
+In 2003, the Company with its websites, was registered by Mr David Glynn and Dr Jim Marshall, with Arthur Twydle and Stephen Hull as other shareholders.
+The aim was to re-establish the makers name by producing the 3000 model, with overlays made by Henry Simpole.
+Only a few prototype pens were made before it became clear that the venture required more serious investment by other parties and in May 2005 a new company named "The Onoto Pen Company Limited" was launched with enthusiastic participation of Mr James Boddy.
+The significant event held at the London Stock Exchange was attended by the late Sir Brandon Gough, then Chairman of De La Rue plc.
+The company based in Norwich, seriously restarted the brand making the first new Onoto pens for 46 years.

-The first luxury pen that was unveiled was the Onoto Centenary, weighing 90gms they were made in hallmarked sterling silver with a gilded pocket clip and fitted with an 18crt nib.
+The first luxury pen unveiled was the Onoto Centenary, weighing 90gms they were made in hallmarked sterling silver with a gilded pocket clip and fitted with an 18crt nib.
 The fountain pen, with a limited edition of only 500, each individually numbered, celebrated the 100th anniversary of the founding of the original Onoto brand by Thomas De La Rue & Company, Limited.
 The Centenary was made by Jack Perry, Master Goldsmith, who in his late teens was apprenticed to the French luxury jewellery firm Cartier, at his workshop in Petworth, West Sussex.

 Since the Onoto Centenary in 2005, The Onoto Pen Company Limited has released these pens: